 “We did not come here to be parasites,” says one Venezuelan migrant in Riohacha.
 “All we want is to be given the same rights and protections as Colombians.
 We want to work, but with dignity.”

-Alongside our initial cash response, we are assessing how to best complement the efforts of the Colombian government and other organizations responding to the crisis.
-We hope to expand our response with additional funding in the coming months.
+We are setting up operations in Riohacha, in the department of La Guajira, and assessing how to best complement the efforts of the Colombian government and other organizations responding to the crisis.

 Advocating for the human rights of Venezuelans

 We must focus on protecting Venezuelan refugees and migrants, who are incredibly vulnerable, especially women and children.